 Some types of licenses exist to make sure that the natural assets we enjoy as Canadians are around for future generations, decades and even centuries down the line.
 Licenses required for outdoor recreation, from hunting and fishing to snowmobiling, are good examples of this.
 Harvesting species, in particular, requires careful documentation and individual responsibility, with the dollars spent to license individuals in these activities put directly back into preserving species and habitats.

 So, while there definitely are some redundant licensing requirements, the stated reasons for government to charge individuals to engage in certain activities are more often than not sound as well as reasonable.
 Nevertheless, it can be quite difficult to figure out just what you need a license for, and then how to go about getting it.
 On this site, the information for various licenses is just a click away!

-Compareloyaltyprograms.ca is brought to through the support of sponsors like, ICF Pro-link - for information on concrete wall forms and how they have changed the construction industry, pay them a visit today!
+Compareloyaltyprograms.ca is brought to through the support of sponsors like, Logix - for information on hot to build better with concrete forms, and how they have changed the construction industry, pay them a visit today!